Embrace the Mess: Why Messy Play is Important for Kids

 Remember: Let your little ones measure, pour, mix, and roll to their heart’s content!
 It’s all part of the messy fun.

 Share your messy play adventures with us!
-Tag @anngriarts on Instagram or Facebook and use the hashtag #RockyandRory #MessyPlay.
-We can’t wait to see what you create!
+Tag @anngriarts on Instagram or Facebook with #RockyandRory and #MessyPlay — we’d love to see your creations.

 Disclaimer: All of the above are our own opinions and should not be considered medical or behavioral advice.
 We do not hold any degrees in child education and development and share our articles for entertainment and inspiration purposes only.